RubenGlez/supaclipboard/README.md

-# SupaClipboard
+# supaclipboard

 > :warning: **Work In Progress:** This hook is currently under development and might be subject to breaking changes.
 Use with caution in production environments.

-A comprehensive React hook for interacting with the clipboard, providing functionalities beyond simple text copying and pasting.
-SupaClipboard offers advanced features like handling different data types, clipboard change listening, customizable notifications, and much more, making it a versatile tool for modern web applications.
+A comprehensive React hook for interacting with the clipboard, providing functionalities beyond simple text copying and pasting. supaclipboard offers advanced features like handling different data types, clipboard change listening, customizable notifications, and much more, making it a versatile tool for modern web applications.

 ## Features